-This is a real recruiting horror story of how a selfish travel softball coach can change the course of athletes recruiting process and their future.
+This is a recruiting horror story of how a selfish travel softball coach can change the course of an athlete’s recruiting process and their future.
 Unfortunately, this player was intentionally benched when the recruiting coaches took the time out of their busy schedule to came to watch her play.
-I mean what coach would do this to a young adult who worked so hard to be able to have the same opportunity as everyone else to play a college sport.
+I mean, what coach would do this to a young adult who worked so hard to be able to have the same opportunity as everyone else to play a college sport.

 Updated November 11, 2018

 Posted on October 31, 2016 in Recruiting 101

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.